soojison/CIS-194-S13/README.md

-# CIS-194-S13
+# Learning Haskell
-I don't know what I'm doing!
-I'm trying to learn Haskell on my own and it's not going so well...
+Was trying to learn Haskell using UPenn's CIS-194-S13 course, but now I'm using Learn You a Haskell tutorial